gnp/xml-rs/README.md

 ## Parsing untrusted inputs

 The parser is written in safe Rust subset, so by Rust's guarantees the worst that it can do is to cause a panic.
-You can use `ParserConfig` to set limits on maximum lenghts of names, attributes, text, entities, etc.
+You can use `ParserConfig` to set limits on maximum lengths of names, attributes, text, entities, etc.
 You should also set a maximum document size via `io::Read`'s [`take(max)`](https://doc.rust-lang.org/stable/std/io/trait.Read.html#method.take) method.

 Writing XML documents